pan-asovsky/get_weather/README.md

 ## Get Weather
 ___
-#### Simple and light console weather app with the OpenWeatherMap API.
+#### This is a simple and light console weather app based on the OpenWeatherMap API.
+The current air temperature, the perceived temperature, humidity, as well as the wind speed and direction are displayed.